Taranbeer0001/KBC-Quiz-Miniature/README.md

-# KBC-Quiz-Miniature
+# KBC -Kaun Banega Crorepati
-Similar to Who Wants to Be a Millionaire American Television Game
+It is a core Java game, Similar to Who Wants to Be a Millionaire American Television game but based on an Indian television show that has the best animation possible in Core Java.
+It contains 5000+ Lines of code and this project is created just for learning purposes or you can also improve your quizzing skills.
+This Core Java project has some amazing concepts Like Random questions, All Lifelines that work fine,30 seconds to give answers, and many more...